xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

      * User configuration files directory.
 Files in this directory will be used instead of default (bundled) configs.
      */
     configDir = 'gradle/config/'

-    // Deprecated due to switch to SpotBugs by default findbugsVersion = '3.0.1'
-    findbugs = true
-    findbugsEffort = 'max'
-    findbugsLevel = 'medium'
 }
 ```